cobrie23tcd/Market-Capitalization-Ontology/README.md

 > **📦 Cite this ontology:**
 > [https://doi.org/10.5281/zenodo.20702097](https://doi.org/10.5281/zenodo.20702097)

-> *"Ontologies serve as the semantic layer necessary to building competent AI Agents with explicit domain knowledge.
-They serve to avoid AI hallucination in information retrieval by building a highly knowledgeable semiconductor supply chain model."*
+> _"Ontologies serve as the semantic layer necessary to building competent AI Agents
+> with explicit domain knowledge.
+They serve to avoid AI hallucination in information
+> retrieval by building a highly knowledgeable semiconductor supply chain model."_

+---

 ## 📌 Description

 The **Market Capitalisation Ontology (MCO)** is an OWL 2 ontology that models **semiconductor industry market capitalisation data**, providing a structured semantic representation of the global semiconductor supply chain as defined by the **Industrial Alliance on Processors and Semiconductor Technologies (IAPST)**.

-It was developed for the **IAPST Stress Test Working Group** and supports time-series querying of market capitalisation snapshots from 1965 to 2026 with annual, quarterly, monthly, and weekly granularity, regional concentration analysis across USA, China, Taiwan, South Korea, Japan, and Rest of World, supply-chain cluster mapping across 13 clusters covering the full semiconductor value chain, cluster-level market cap aggregation using a proportion-weighted formula, and semantic AI grounding for semiconductor supply chain knowledge graphs.
+It was developed for the **IAPST Stress Test Working Group** and supports:

+- Time-series querying of market capitalisation snapshots from **1965 to 2026** with annual, quarterly, monthly, and weekly granularity
+- **Regional concentration analysis** across USA, China, Taiwan, South Korea, Japan, and Rest of World
+- **Supply-chain cluster mapping** across 13 clusters covering the full semiconductor value chain
+- **Cluster-level market cap aggregation** using a proportion-weighted formula
+- **Semantic AI grounding** for semiconductor supply chain knowledge graphs

+> ⚠️ **Note:** This ontology represents the **base mapping layer only**.
+> It defines the semantic structure for data integration.
+> Data collection is conducted separately and mapped onto this ontology
+> using RML-based knowledge graph materialisation.

+---

 ## 👥 Authors